ISDuBA/ISDuBA/docs/keycloak.md

 ## Necessary Configuration

 Keycloak has to be configured in order to work with ISDuBA.
 A realm needs to be created.
-This realm must later be referenced in https://github.com/ISDuBA/ISDuBA/blob/main/docs/isdubad-config.md#-section-keycloak-keycloak.
+This realm must be used in [the keycloak section of the config file, see](https://github.com/ISDuBA/ISDuBA/blob/main/docs/isdubad-config.md#-section-keycloak-keycloak.)
 Via clients "auth" -> client scopes "auth dedicated", the  `User Attribute` mapper "TLP" must be created, using the following settings: